Title Loan Laws And Disclosures For Each State

 Title loans, known as title pawn loans within the state, are legal in Georgia.
 Repayment terms start at 30 days and can be extended if both the borrower and the pawnbroker agree.

-If you can’t repay it within 30 days of repossession, a pawnbroker can legally sell the vehicle at auction.
+If you can’t bring your loan current within 30 days, a lender can legally sell the vehicle at a state-licensed auction.

 Hawaii